Hillsboro, Oregon: Top employers

-Culture
+Arts and culture

 Within the city are two commercial movie theaters with a total of 29 screens.
 Until its closure in 2017, one historic theater had also remained in operation: the Venetian Theatre, which had re-opened at the site of the old Town Theater in 2008.
 The Oregon Chorale (a 60-person symphonic choir), a men's barbershop chorus, the Hillsboro Symphony Orchestra, and the Hillsboro Artists' Regional Theatre are also located in Hillsboro.
 The orchestra was founded in 2001 under the direction of Stefan Minde.
 In 2004, the city opened the Glenn & Viola Walters Cultural Arts Center in a remodeled church in downtown.
 The center provides space for galleries and performances, as well as classrooms for art instruction.
 The Rice Northwest Museum of Rocks and Minerals is located on the northern edge of the city.
 The Five Oaks Museum (at the time Washington County Museum) was located in downtown Hillsboro from 2012 to 2017, and later moved back to its previous location, at the Rock Creek campus of Portland Community College, just northeast of Hillsboro.